munibinam/munibinam.github.io/_pages/about.md

 ## Current Research Focus

-My dissertation consists of three interconnected essays that collectively examine how extreme weather events impact the United States' agricultural and water systems:
+This dissertation explores how climate-driven extremes shape U.S. agricultural and water resources, and how measurement choices can distort our understanding of those effects:

-### 🌾 **Chapter 1: Measuring Extreme Weather and Agricultural Impacts**
+### **CHAPTER 1.
+MEASURING EXTREME WEATHER AND ITS EFFECTS ON AGRICULTURAL PRODUCTIVITY IN THE UNITED STATES**

-**The Challenge**: Current weather measurement techniques may systematically underestimate the true impacts of extreme weather on agriculture, leading to biased assessments that affect everything from crop insurance to climate adaptation planning.
+**The Challenge**: Current weather measurement techniques may systematically underestimate the true impacts of extreme weather on agriculture, leading to biased estimates that may have implications for various sectors, from crop insurance to climate adaptation planning.

-**My Approach**: I'm developing refined methodological approaches that address spatial and temporal measurement issues, with a focus on corn production in the U.S. Corn Belt Region.
+**My Approach**: By contrasting “pre-transformed” extreme-weather metrics derived directly from station observations with “post-transformed” metrics calculated after interpolating raw weather data, I look at how these two approaches differ in the estimated impact on agricultural productivity.

-**Why It Matters**: More accurate impact assessments mean better-informed farmers, more effective policies, and improved agricultural resilience planning.
+**Why It Matters**: More accurate impact assessments mean better-informed producers, more effective policies, and improved agricultural resilience planning.

 ### 💧 **Chapter 2: Extreme Weather and Drinking Water Quality**

 **The Problem**: As extreme weather events become more frequent and intense, they increasingly stress water infrastructure systems, but we lack comprehensive understanding of these impacts.

-**My Research**: Using water quality violation data as a proxy, I'm quantifying how extreme weather events affect drinking water quality across the United States.
+**My Research**: Using water quality data, and a high resolution hourly weather data, I look at how sub-daily extremes affect drinking water quality in Kentucky specifically, and overall in the United States in general.

-**Impact**: Results will inform strategies to strengthen water utilities and protect public health under changing climate conditions.
+**Impact**: Results inform strategies to strengthen water utilities infrastructure and protect public health under extreme weather conditions.

 ### 🏘️ **Chapter 3: Housing Development and Water Demand in California**

-**The Question**: How do different housing development patterns affect residential water consumption, especially during drought periods?
+**The Question**: How does residential lot-size composition affect water demand, especially during extreme drought conditions?

-**Unique Data**: Working with California water agencies, I have access to unprecedented high-resolution consumption data that allows for detailed analysis of lot size effects.
+**Unique Data**: Using temporal variation in residential lot size composition and gallons-per-capita water usage data from water agencies in California, allows for detailed analysis of lot size effects on water demand in California.

 **Applications**: Findings will guide tailored water conservation strategies for different community types as drought intensity increases.